SHI-ASG-Lab/Ansible_AAP/README.md

  - Function tags are applied to all vm's
  - A jumpbox for local access

-The TF code will prompt the user for the FQDN for each device, a resource group name, the public ip of the user, and the admin password.
+The TF code will prompt the user for the FQDN for each device, the azure subscription id, a resource group name, the public ip of the user, and the admin password.

-The prep_#_* files are scripts that will setup all pre-reqs for the AAP installation.
+The prep_#_* files are BASH scripts that will setup all pre-reqs for the AAP installation.

 The prep scripts must be run in order 0 being first and 2 being last.